-An average size living room can hold an astonishing variety of people!
+An average size living room can hold an astonishing number of people!
 As for musician space, a soloist only requires about 5 square feet, and a regular plug in the wall.

 Who comes to a house concert?

 RSVP’s are useful to give you an idea of how the event is forming.
-Let your potential guests know how many people can fit in your living room, so they want to reserve their spot ahead of time.
+Let your potential guests know that only X number of people can fit in your living room, so they will want to reserve their spot ahead of time.

 Does it cost anything to host a House Concert?

-As host, it doesn’t have to cost you anything.
+As host, it doesn’t cost you anything to host.

-Generally there is an intermission half way through the concert, at which time guests may become peckish, and could root through your cupboards looking for organic cookies & tea.
-You may ask your guests to bring potluck nibbles and liquids, or as a host you could stack a few plates with veg & dip and have the kettle hot.
+Generally there is an intermission half way through the concert, at which time guests usually become peckish, and could root through your cupboards looking for cookies & tea.
+You may ask your guests to bring potluck nibbles and BYOB or as a host you could stack a few plates with veg & dip and have the kettle hot.

 What about door fees, ticket sales, or donations?